LOG Pipeline User Manual¶

 Note:

-- After saving the custom Pipeline, the log sample test data is synchronized and saved.
+- After saving the custom Pipeline, the log sample test data will be saved synchronously.

 Step Four: Save the Pipeline File¶